fuse-box/fuse-box-typechecker/README.md

     // name, will be displayed when it runs, useful when you have more then 1 checker name?: string;

-    // config file (compared to basepath './tslint.json')
-    tsLint: string;

-    // see below, optional
-    lintoptions?
-ILintOptions;

-    // use yellow color instead of red on TSLint errors yellowOnLint?: boolean;

     // use yellow color instead of red on Options errors